pydata/xarray/doc/internals/chunked-arrays.rst

 Chunked array requirements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-A chunked array Needs to meet all the :ref:`requirements for normal duck arrays <internals.duckarrays>`, but should also
+A chunked array needs to meet all the :ref:`requirements for normal duck arrays <internals.duckarrays>`, but should also implement these methods:

 - ``.chunk``
 - ``.rechunk``
 - ``.compute``

 Chunked operations as function primitives
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Actual full list is defined in the :py:class:``~xarray.core.parallelcompat.ChunkManagerEntryPoint`` class (link to that API documentation)
+Xarray dispatches chunk-aware computations across arrays using function "primitives" that accept one or more arrays.
+Examples include ``map_blocks``, ``blockwise``, and ``apply_gufunc``.
+These primitives are generalizations of functions first implemented in :py:class:`dask.array`.
+The implementation of these functions is specific to the type of arrays passed to them: :py:class:`dask.array.Array` objects must be processed by :py:func:`dask.array.map_blocks`, whereas :py:class:`cubed.Array` objects must be processed by :py:func:`cubed.map_blocks`.

+In order to use the correct function primitive for the array type encountered, xarray dispatches to the corresponding subclass of :py:class:``~xarray.core.parallelcompat.ChunkManagerEntryPoint``, also known as a "Chunk Manager".
+Therefore a full list of the primitive functions that need to be defined is set by the API of the
+:py:class:``~xarray.core.parallelcompat.ChunkManagerEntryPoint`` abstract base class.

 ChunkManagerEntrypoint subclassing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Rather than hard-coding various chunk managers to deal with specific chunked array implementations, xarray uses an entrypoint
+system to allow developers of new chunked array implementations to register a subclass of
+:py:class:``~xarray.core.parallelcompat.ChunkManagerEntryPoint``

 .. autosummary::
    :toctree: generated/